Introduction to MariaDB boolean

 Output:

-As you can see from the above result, only the completed task and holds value as 1(true) is returned when the query is executed.
-You can fix this we must apply the IS operator in the query statement as:
+As you can see from the above result, only the completed task holds a value as 1(true) and is returned when the query is executed.
+You can fix this.
+We must apply the IS operator in the query statement as:

 SELECT TaskID, Task_Title, Task_Completed FROM Task WHERE Task_Completed IS TRUE;